DHA, Light, Algae Oil and The Quantum Brain

 Unlike fish oil, this specific golden algae oil is balanced to match human biology for the DHA to EPA ratio, because again, DHA is 10 times more abundant than any other omega-3 in the human body.

-The brain’s omega-3 needs are 97% DHA and only 3% EPA, which closely matches our superior strain.
+The brain’s omega-3 needs are 90% DHA and requires 250-300 time less EPA as compared to DHA.
+This ratio closely matches our incredible strain, which is 1000 mg of DHA + 10 mg of EPA per serving.
 Many fish oil products have an upside down ratio because it has way more EPA than DHA, which is not how the body is made.

 Our Algae Oil DHA can be considered safer than fish and fish oil for both pregnant and nursing mothers, as well as for purity and direct delivery of the right DHA levels for pregnant women.
 After all, accretion of DHA at an early stage is critical for neurodevelopment.